Autodesk/synthesis/CONTRIBUTING.md

 Did you add a feature to Synthesis, or learn how to use a specific feature?
 Write a how-to guide or [share your project with us](#Contact-Us).

-### Share your Use Case
+### Share Your Use Case

 Hearing how you use Synthesis is valuable feedback to our team.
-Share your use-cases by tagging us [@synthesis.adsk](https://www.instagram.com/synthesis.adsk/) on Instagram, posting on [ChiefDelphi](https://www.chiefdelphi.com/), or talking about it on [our Discord](https://discord.gg/FuuQ9UGycM).
+Share your use cases by tagging us [@synthesis.adsk](https://www.instagram.com/synthesis.adsk/) on Instagram, posting on [ChiefDelphi](https://www.chiefdelphi.com/), or talking about it on [our Discord](https://discord.gg/FuuQ9UGycM).

 ### Expand FIRST Support